danrosselli/hybrids-webapp/README.md

 bun start
 ```

-### To create a mobile application
+### Create a mobile application

-You first need to generate a build with vite, and then create the android project:
+To create a mobile application from this boilerplate, you first need to generate a build with `vite`, and then create the android project:

 1. Generate the build: